-- Enhance affordable housing that is reachable to Kisumu residents, LAPFUND members and other parties; - Generate revenue from the investment that will enhance the fund. - Enhance development in Kisumu City in the immediate and surrounding areas through attracting investment from similar minded investors in government and the private sector.
+- Enhance affordable housing that is reachable to Kisumu residents. - Generate revenue from the investment. - Enhance development in Kisumu City in the immediate and surrounding areas through attracting investment from similar minded investors in government and the private sector.

 2.4 Land ownership